Défis et meilleures pratiques pour l'intégration post-acquisition

 Measuring objectives

-Clear, measurable goals for integration can help align efforts and measure success.
+Clear and measurable goals for integration can help align efforts and measure success.

 Key Performance Indicators (KPIs)

-Steps to a successful integration
+Steps to successful integration

 Initial planning